Love God, Serve Others, Be Yourself

 Simple Needs Sundays are regular Parish collection drives in support of the most basic and urgent needs of our homeless and struggling neighbors.

-Star Community, a project of Catholic Charities located in a former convent in the Richmond District of San Francisco, provides short-term housing and services to homeless single mothers and their children.
+Star Community, a project of Catholic Charities, located in a former convent in the Richmond District of San Francisco, provides short-term housing and services to single mothers and their children in need.

 Occasional talks on traditional or contemporary theological, social or political issues.
 A series of lectures, geared to RCIA participants, but open to all parishioners, so that they might refresh or deepen their understanding of particular area of the Catholic faith.

 This is an opportunity for "finding God in all things".